 Blogs are meant for interaction.
 So be sure to read, comment on, and follow other blogs.
 And when someone comments on your post, comment back!
 Also, find posts relevant to yours, and see who comments on them.
-Those are the king of bloggers you want to connect with yourself (and also be yourself): Bloggers that are actively involved in the posts that they read!
+Those are the king of bloggers you want to connect with.

 B. Use Good Tag Words.

 Sure, your poem might be about red balloons.
 But how many people are specifically searching for red balloons?
 Use general concept tags, too, like “poetry” or “love.”
-WordPress will actually provide for you the top tags currently being used.
-You can find it by clicking here.
-This tool can help you decide which top tags you want to use to best fit your blog.
-But remember, that is a list of tags people are using on WordPress, NOT what they are searching for.
-To get an idea of what people are searching for, check out Google Trends by clicking here.
+WordPress will actually provide for you the top tags currently being used by clicking here.
+Or, to get an idea of what people are searching for, check out Google Trends by clicking here.

 C. Be Real.

-Readers like when they can relate to what you’re writing.
-That’s one reason topics such as love and anxiety are so popular; they’re things that everybody goes through and feels.
+Readers like it when they can relate to what you are writing.
+That’s one reason topics such as love and anxiety are so popular; they’re things that everybody goes through.
 So write honestly about the things you are going through because, chances are, your readers are going through or have gone through the same thing.